Stefanie Vögele

 Stefanie Vögele (born 10 March 1990) is a Swiss professional tennis player.
 She achieved a career-high singles ranking of world No. 42 on 11 November 2013.
 Her highest WTA ranking in doubles is 100, which she reached on 5 January 2015.
 Over her career, she has defeated top ten players Sloane Stephens and Caroline Wozniacki.

 Vögele announced her retirement from tennis in November 2022.
+She had a short comeback in 2025 with two first-round losses on ITF single events, and again lost in the first round at the 2025 French Open and Wimbledon.
+There has been no more appearances since then.

 Biography

 Vögele who has three sisters was introduced to tennis at the age of four by her parents.
 Her coach was Ivo Werner.

-Professional career
+Professional

 2009

 For the first five months of the year, Vögele participated in several WTA Tour events, needing to play through the qualifying rounds of most tournaments.
 During this period, she never won a main-draw match in such an event.

 In June, Vögele played in Birmingham, defeating seeded Ekaterina Makarova en route to a quarterfinal showing.
 Playing at Wimbledon for the first time, she lost to defending champion Venus Williams in the first round.

 Vögele had strong showings in July, advancing to the second round and semifinals in Prague and Portorož, respectively.